vippsas/vipps-developers/contact.md

 ## We help with technical issues

 We help with _**technical**_ issues from developers, such as questions about using our APIs.
-If you do not have a technical issue, the fastest way to get help is to use the right method:
+If you do not have a technical issue, the fastest way to get help is to start in the right place:

 | Topic               | How to get help |
 | ------------------- | --------------- |